 There have been many books published about Route 66.
 A simple web search turns up over 75 different non-fiction books with "Route 66" in the title and virtually all that I have checked were published in the last 25 years and a significant majority in the last fifteen years.
-In addition there are even some books that are fiction and perhaps the title comes from the author trying to capitalize on the highway as a setting or backdrop to their novel.
 There are map sets and calendars and videos listed as well.
 I think that most of these books were written to enhance the knowledge of Route 66 among us readers.
 Few of us have the budget to buy every book so where does one begin?

 In my opinion the two very best Route 66 books are the two earliest comprehensive books published about thirty years ago: Route 66 by Susan Kelly (photographs by Quinta Scott) originally published in 1988 and Route 66 The Mother Road by Michael Wallis which followed in 1990.
 Both books are extremely well-researched and well-written by people who knew and understood the highway's history and its context within twentieth century America.
 Either book or, even better, both books (there is less overlap than one would expect) will serve not only as an introduction to Route 66 but also a solid history of the old road.